 To make this look as natural as possible in standing poses for women I always ask them which is their shopping queue leg.
 In other words, if they’re standing in a queue at the till, which is the leg they stand on.
 Whichever they say is their usual load bearing leg is the one that should be the “back leg”.

 That said, not everybody shifts their weight to one leg.
 Some people do stand with their weight on both feet.

 Again, bending one knee creates shape.
 For women this is a great way to start creating a flattering S shape, which is both flattering for women and more interesting from a composition point of view.

 Let the hips fall to one side

-Obviously, which it comes to hip placement it’s different for men and women.
+Obviously, when it comes to hip placement it’s different for posing women and men.
 Popping the hip to one side is another essential technique for creating the S curve for full body portraits of women.

 This should simply be a slight exaggeration of their normal way of standing “in a shopping queue”.

 A masculine pose doesn’t require “popping the hip”.